Vincent-LAMBERT/inkscape-microgestures/docs/map-commands.md

 #### Specify the command placeholder with `mgrep-path-element`

-The base file of `create_representations` allows your to create representations while defining the placeholder for each command.
+The base file of `create_representations` allows you to create representations while defining the placeholder for each command.
 To do so, you can associate set attribute `mgrep-path-element` of a **circle** to `command`.
-The `map_commands` subpackage then imports the `icon_placeholder.svg` file and the related icon files, places them onto the placeholders and determines where the text should be placed.
-Each command has 4 text anchors: *top*, *bottom*, *left* and *right*.
+The `map_commands` subpackage then imports the `icon_placeholder.svg` file and the related icon files, places them onto the placeholders.

+### The hidden attributes

+To know exactly where the text should be placed, the `map_commands` subpackage uses two hidden attributes:

+1. The `mgrep-icon` is an attribute set to `template` in the `icon_placeholder.svg` file to quickly identify the template of the command icon when duplicated.
+In the SVG files for the icons, the `mgrep-icon` attribute can also be set to `command` for the layer containing the SVG paths and `centroid` to the path used to calculate the centroid of the command icon.
+2. The `mgrep-command` is an attribute set to `template` to identify the whole duplicated template (icon+text) from the `icon_placeholder.svg` file.
+It can also be set to `text, above`, `text, below`, `text, left` or `text, right` to identify the text layer.
+Finally, it can also be set to `marker, above`, `marker, below`, `marker, left` or `marker, right` to identify the text markers.
+Using text markers makes it easier to deal with scaling.

 ### Sources